Near Humboldt in Minnehaha County, South Dakota — The American Midwest (Upper Plains)

 Location.
 43° 32.599′ N, 97° 5.307′ W. Marker is near Humboldt, South Dakota, in Minnehaha County.
 Marker is at the intersection of State Highway 42 and State Highway 19, on the right when traveling west on State Highway 42.
 Touch for map.
 Marker is in this post office area: Humboldt SD 57035, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 11 miles of this marker, measured as the crow flies.
-Turner County, South Dakota Veterans Memorial (approx. 10.6 miles away); J.W.
+At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
+Rumpus Ridge (approx. 5.6 miles away); Turner County, South Dakota Veterans Memorial (approx. 10.6 miles away); J.W.
 "Father" Turner (approx. 10.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 3, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 209 times since then and 17 times this year.
+It was originally submitted on April 3, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 259 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on April 3, 2016, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.